-While numerous laws and criminal sanctions have been enacted to deter those who drive while intoxicated, deterrence does not compensate those who suffer bodily harm or property damage because of drunk driver.
-Drunken driving is not seasonal; it remains a major problem 365 days a year.
+Drunk driving is not seasonal; it remains a major problem 365 days a year.
+While numerous laws and criminal sanctions have been enacted to deter those who drive while intoxicated, deterrence does not compensate those who suffer bodily harm or property damage because of a drunk driver.
 The law has traditionally looked for accountability from those who drink and drive.
 More recently, the courts have begun to recognize other parties in the chain of events leading to an injury caused by an intoxicated driver may be held accountable as well.

 Several years ago, the Washington State Legislature amended the law dealing with the sale of liquor to include a provision that no person shall sell liquor to any person apparently under the influence of liquor as noted in the Alcoholic Beverage Control Act, Revised Code of Washington (RCW) 66.44.200 (1).
 That law was interpreted by the courts in the initial cases, to mean “obviously” intoxicated and not just “apparently”.
 Estate of Kelly By and Through Kelly v.
 Falin 127 Wash.2d 31, 896 P.2d 124(1995) et al.

 The difference in the standard has been significant with the “obviously intoxicated” evidence threshold much higher and making it more difficult for those injured by the acts of intoxicated individuals to hold the entity that over served alcohol accountable for doing.
 It was also unfair when considering published studies and common sense experience show that many heavy drinkers are able to consume far more than the legal limit while not looking or acting “obviously” intoxicated – yet they are functionally or apparently intoxicated, particularly when having to engage in complex behaviors such as driving a car.